jramaya/marketingmd/index.md

 purchasing and dealer effectiveness.
 These activities include displays, shows and exhibitions, demonstrations, and various nonrecurring selling efforts not in the ordinary routine.
 As the provision for an additional incentive to buy, these tools can be directed at consumers, the trade, or the manufacturer's own sales force.

-8.5 THE OBJECTIVES OF MARKETING COMMUNICATION {#the-objectives-of-marketing-communication .calibre5}
+8.5 THE OBJECTIVES OF MARKETING COMMUNICATION

  The basic objectives of marketing communication have been reduced to three more meaningful directives: (a) to communicate, (b) to compete, and (c) to convince.
 The primary purpose of MC is to *communicate ideas to target audiences*.
 This is done through advertising, personal selling, sales promotion, and/or public relations.